What's In Openfit's Plant-Based Nutrition Shake? Here's a List of Ingredients

 It helps Openfit Plant-Based Nutrition come together as one thick, delicious shake.

 Salt helps balance flavor, which is why we use a minimal amount.

 Sodium is also an essential mineral in our diets, especially for people who exercise.
 (That’s because you sweat it out.)

-Yes, too much sodium may be an issue for some people, but each serving of Openfit Plant-Based Protein contains just 420mg, or 18% the Daily Value.
+Yes, too much sodium may be an issue for some people, but each serving of Openfit Plant-Based Nutrition contains just 420mg, or 18% the Daily Value.
 It helps you replenish what you lose in sweat — without overdoing it.

 9. Natural flavors

 Every chef (or food scientist) has their own unique way of making their creations taste fabulous.
 It might be a secret sauce, a blend of herbs and spices, or a combination of natural flavors.

 We use natural flavors but don’t share the specifics because they’re proprietary.
 They are the “secret sauce” that makes Openfit Plant-Based Nutrition unique and delicious.

 The U.S. Food and Drug Administration follows a specific definition of the terms natural flavor, which can come from animal or plant sources.
 Since this is a plant-based product, all the natural flavors here come from plants, too.

 Ready to use your Openfit Plant-Based Nutrition in your favorite shake or recovery meal now that you have the scoop on your protein shake ingredients?
 Here’s a roundup of some of our favorite recipes to get you started.